 Another hint is to look for human connectors like your board members to assist with ideas for appointments and next steps.

 10. Research and Enroll in at Least One Professional Development Course

 Your success rate can only improve in the future as your knowledge of best practices improves.
 The very best professional fundraisers continually invest in themselves, as well as other members of their team.

 In this day and age of online learning, there are outstanding professional development courses for less than $500 that can be attended anytime day or night.
 Here is one of the newest ones called the Fundraising Standard.

-All ten of the resolutions for professional fundraisers above will individually make a huge difference in your 2020 results.
+All ten of the resolutions for professional fundraisers above will individually make a huge difference in your fundraising results this year.
 Just imagine if you can truly achieve all ten of them!